 putit Flag Description -ssl_client_auth Indicates that the server authenticates clients. -ssl_support_null_enc This indicates that the NULL encryption SSL ciphersuites (which do not support confidentiality) are supported by the server. -ssl_support_null_enc_only This indicates that only the server supports the NULL encryption SSL ciphersuites -ssl_secure This is the minimal flag needed to indicate that the server is SSL enabled.
-If this flag or -ssl_semi_secure are not supplied then the server is insecure and no SSL related data should be written to the IR.
+If this flag or - ssl_semi_secure are not supplied then the server is insecure and no SSL related data should be written to the IR.
 One of these two flags must be supplied before any other SSL flag is acceptable.
 An error should be presented to the user if they are not. -ssl_semi_secure This indicates a SEMI_SECURE server policy.
 If this flag or -ssl_secure are not supplied to putit then the policy is INSECURE and no SSL related stuff should be written to the IR.
 One of these two flags must be supplied before any other SSL flag is acceptable.
 An error should be presented to the user if they are not. -ssl_support_null_auth This flag indicates that the server supports null authentication.
-OrbixSSL servers do not currently support this. -ssl_support_null_auth_only This flag indicates that the server supports null authentication.
 OrbixSSL servers do not currently support this.

-Table 4.2: putit SSL Parameters
+Table 4 putit SSL Parameters